-Young People Can Keep Clean Criminal Record to Age 24
+Young People Can Keep Clean Criminal Record to Age 26

-The new version of HYTA allows for the same benefits; however, it now applies to people up to the age of 24.
-Now young adults can keep a clean criminal record up to age 24 if the judge will agree to allow them to have HYTA.
-The benefits of HYTA are still not allowed for certain offenses such as a felony where the maximum penalty is life in prison, a major controlled substance offense or a traffic offense.
-A young person who is under age 21 can be given HYTA consideration without the approval of a prosecuting attorney.
-However, when the offense you are charged with occurred after your 21st birthday, but before age 24, the prosecutor must agree with getting HYTA status.
+Holmes Youthful Trainee Act (HYTA) allows young adults to keep a clean criminal record up to age 26 if the judge agrees.
+The benefits of HYTA are still not allowed for certain offenses such as a felony where the maximum penalty is life in prison, a major controlled substance offense, or a traffic offense.
+A young person under age 21 can be given HYTA consideration without the approval of a prosecuting attorney.
+However, when the crime occurred after your 21st birthday but before age 26, the prosecutor must agree to HYTA status.

 Holmes Youthful Training Act (HYTA) is NOT a Guarantee

 Judges are frequently reluctant to grant HYTA status to youthful offenders based upon a multitude of factors, including a prior record, financial or physical injury to a victim, poor grades, trouble at home, a juvenile record, lack of employment, use of drugs, or alcohol, multiple charges, and more.
 A highly experienced criminal defense lawyer will know the most persuasive arguments to convince a reluctant judge to grant HYTA.
 If the prosecutor is objecting to HYTA, there are legal, factual, and equitable arguments that an influential defense attorney can make to persuade the prosecutor to withdraw any objection so that the young person can keep a clean criminal record.
 In some cases, the defendant’s attorney can convince the prosecutor to support HYTA.
 When the stakes are high, and there is no room for error, you want the best lawyer possible to advocate for this critically important sentence consideration from the judge, especially a dismissal under HYTA.

 When Your Freedom, Livelihood, and Future are at Stake